aimms/documentation/webui/table-widget.rst

 The following aspects are not (yet) supported, but may be subject to further improvements:

-• No support for element text, yet (when an element text annotation has been specified in the declaration of a set involved in the table contents).
+• No support for element text yet (when an element text annotation has been specified in the declaration of a set involved in the table contents).
-• No support for the display of units of measurements (in the downloaded Excel file).
+• No support for the display of units of measurement (in the downloaded Excel file).
 Only the plain values (without units) are subject to the download/upload actions.
 • There is no dedicated 'procedure upon upload'.
 The reason for this is that currently the upload changes are applied as if they were a sequence of manual edits.
 • Deleting a value in a cell will not reset the correspond value in AIMMS to its default value (when the corresponding identifier has a default value specified in its declaration).
 For now, the value is set to 0 (or the empty string or the empty label), instead.